scala/scala-lang/_posts/2019-03-18-announcing-new-community-representative.md

 The Scala Center team sincerely thanks Lars for his great work since the beginning of the Center, 3 years ago, writing and presenting community proposals (see: [SCP-011](https://github.com/scalacenter/advisoryboard/blob/master/proposals/011-debugging-symbols.md); [SCP-013](https://github.com/scalacenter/advisoryboard/blob/master/proposals/013-sbt-migration.md)).

-We are also grateful that Rob accepted our invitation and wish him a great mandate ahead.
+We are also grateful that Rob accepted our invitation and looking forward to working together during his time on the board.
 Keep reading to find out more about the Community Representative role, how to get in touch, share your opinion or submit a proposal.

 **Did you know?** The Scala Center’s Advisory Board is a forum for proposing and discussing initiatives which benefit the Scala open-source ecosystem or the Scala educational landscape.
 Each board member, in consultation with the Scala Center, may propose initiatives for consideration.